-(1) Impact on Emotional Well-Being
+(1) Impact on the Caregiver's Emotional Well-Being

-In a previous study on Chinese families of PWD in Singapore, behavioural symptoms were significantly related to caregiver stress.
-Overseas studies also paint a similar picture, more than 40 percent of family and other unpaid caregivers of PWD rate the emotional stress of caregiving as high or very high.
-In general, up to one-third of family caregivers experience symptoms of depression.
+In a previous study involving Chinese families of PWD in Singapore, behavioural symptoms were significantly related to caregiver stress.
+Overseas studies also paint a similar picture, with more than 40 percent of family and other unpaid caregivers of PWD rating the emotional stress of caregiving as high or very high.
+In general, up to a third of family caregivers experience symptoms of depression.
 However, in the local study, 47 percent of caregivers who had caregiving problems experienced significant depression.
-Caregivers also report feelings of bereft and grief, which is more pronounced in caregivers of patients with more advanced dementia.
-It can also happen in caregivers of patients with mild to moderate dementia, especially if the disease threatens their relationship.38 It is hence important to be vigilant of caregiver burden, depression and grief so that they can be addressed if present with the appropriate interventions.
+Caregivers also experience a sense of grief or loss, which is more pronounced in caregivers of patients with more advanced dementia.
+It can also happen in caregivers of patients with mild to moderate dementia, especially if the disease threatens their relationship.38 It is hence important to be aware of caregiver burden, depression, and grief so that they can be addressed if present with the appropriate interventions.